Miles McMullan: Conservation and Other Work

 McMullan has worked with a number of conservation organizations and foundations, especially in bird conservation in the tropical Americas.
-He is a devoted environmentalist and advocate of low-impact wildlife-watching - he has spoken in favor of more local birding as a more sustainable alternative, and voiced concerns about the impacts of the travel involved in global birding.
+He is a devoted environmentalist and advocate of low-impact wildlife-watching – he has spoken in favor of more local birding as a more sustainable alternative, and voiced concerns about the impacts of the travel involved in global birding.
 He is involved with indigenous communities such as the Awá of southwestern Colombia and the conservation of their lands and is an active campaigner and donor in the battle to combat climate change.

 In August 2022 he received a special recognition of his work with women's groups in rural Colombia from the Ministry of Science of Colombia.
+He has also been recognised for his work with rural development programs.

 He is a regular speaker at birding and conservation fairs and conferences, occasional exhibitor of his paintings and has appeared on television programs broadcast in UK, Spain, Australia and Colombia, where programs have been made exclusively about his work.

 He currently lives in Pasto, Colombia.